Todomir/kiu-atelie/README.md

-# Kiu Atêlie
+# Kiu Ateliê

 For all your Kiu needs.

 ## What's inside

-This is the monorepo dedicated to hold all of the code for the Kiu Atêlie products.
+This is the monorepo dedicated to hold all of the code for the Kiu Ateliê products.